 This jam is tart, sweet, and savory all at once with undertones of rosemary and warm spices.
 The perfect accompaniment to turkey, pork and duck confit.
-Jarred up it is the perfect holiday gift to your friends and neighbors and Thanksgiving host.
+Jarred up it is the perfect holiday gift to your friends and neighbors, and Thanksgiving host.
+This is a recipe that you can make well in advance of Thanksgiving, as soon as the cranberries hit the store shelves.
+So go ahead and check that box off your Holiday prep list.

 Cranberry sauce is used to add balance to an otherwise rich meal.
 I usually find cranberry sauces to be either aggressively sweet or one-dimensionally tart.
 I prefer fruit sauces that I serve with meats to have savory elements to them: onions, garlic, stock, mushrooms, or herbs.